Follow

 Engine Size: 6.75-liter

-Designed by John Polwhele Blatchley, the Silver Shadow is a luxury sedan created by Rolls-Royce in 1965.
-With 30,057 units made, it became the best-selling model in the company’s history.
-Initially, the car was to be named “Silver Mist,” but the name was changed because “Mist” means “manure” or “crap” in German.
+Designed by John Polwhele Blatchley, the Silver Shadow is a luxury sedan introduced by Rolls-Royce in 1965.
+With 30,057 units produced, it became the company’s best-selling model to date.
+Originally set to be called “Silver Mist,” the name was changed after realizing that “Mist” translates to “manure” or “crap” in German.

 Specifications